oauth-wg/draft-ietf-oauth-status-list/draft-ietf-oauth-status-list.md

 4. Application of additional restrictions and policy are at the discretion of the verifying party.

-The following is a non-normative example for a Status List Token in CWT format (not including the type header yet):
+The following is a non-normative example for a Status List Token in CWT format in Hex:

 ~~~~~~~~~~
 {::include ./examples/status_list_cwt}
 ~~~~~~~~~~

-The following is the CBOR diagnostic output of the example above:
+The following is the CBOR Annotated Hex output of the example above:

 ~~~~~~~~~~
 {::include ./examples/status_list_cwt_diag}